 Each year students are evaluated to determine whether they are making satisfactory progress towards their degree.
 The evaluation is completed by the chair of the supervisory committee after consulting with students about their accomplishments and future plans each spring.
-The supervisory committee chair writes a letter to the Graduate Coordinator stating whether the student is making satisfactory progress in these areas: I. Course work: including maintaining a 3.0 GPA (3.5 for Anthropology coursework); limiting the number of incomplete grades to only 1; taking an adequate number of courses.
+The supervisory committee chair completes a form directed to the Graduate Program Assistant, who makes a copy for the student, stating whether the student is making satisfactory progress in these areas: I. Course work: including maintaining a 3.0 GPA (3.5 for Anthropology coursework); limiting the number of incomplete grades to only 1; taking an adequate number of courses.
 II.
 Supervisory committee composition and meetings: Students are expected to create a supervisory committee, and to arrange meetings with that committee at least once each year.
 III.
 Progress towards the degree: making progress towards defining their research interests and funding opportunities; fulfilling degree requirements, completing comprehensive and qualifying exams, undertaking field research and specialized training, etc. IV.
 Professional development: Students are expected to develop papers for presentation at national and international meetings as well as publish their work during their graduate career.